-23. Leaders' Committee is asked to consider giving their endorsement to the Blueprint a.
-Endorse the shared vision outlined in the Blueprint for a whole systems approach to female offenders in London:
+- 23. Leaders' Committee is asked to consider giving their endorsement to the Blueprint and its core aims.
+Leaders are asked to: - a.
+Endorse the shared vision outlined in the Blueprint for a whole systems approach to female offenders in London: - b.

-b.
 Commend the Blueprint to individual London local authorities, who will be invited to add their formal support as a signatories.